-In the case of impeachment [mise en accusation] of the President of the Republic before the High Court of Justice, his interim is assured by the President of the Supreme Court who exercises all the functions of President of the Republic, with the exception of those mentioned in the preceding paragraph.
+In the case of impeachment [mise en accusation] of the President of the Republic before the High Court of Justice, his interim is assured by the President of the Constitutional Court who exercises all the functions of President of the Republic, with the exception of those mentioned in paragraph 8 of this Article.
+He may not stand as a candidate in the presidential elections.